 1. Blindfold Chess and Terrorism 2.
 Patterns of Reason and Unreasonableness 3.
 Bounded by Rationality 4.
 Loss Aversion and Terrorist Identity 5.
 Prospect Theory as a Descriptive Theory of Terrorist Choice 6.
 The Hidden Side of Attack Method Combinations and International Terrorism 7.
 Cycles in Terrorism and Evolutionary Stability 8.
 Overconfidence, Gender Differences and Terrorist Choice 9.
 Expected Utility as a Measurement Tool in the Terrorism Context 10.
 Decision-Making with More than One Reference Point 11.
 A Guide to the Terrorism Studies Conversation 12.
 Information Cascades and the Prioritisation of Suspects 13.
 Everyday Decision-Making 14.
 Reason, Strategy and Discovery

 Gabriela Pohl is Lecturer (Social Science) at University of Southern Queensland, Australia.
-The authors use decision theory to help people make better decisions.
-They stress the importance of ‘thinking about thinking’ and strive to show how decision-makers can use behavioural economics to simplify decision tasks and identify the systematic patterns of behaviour displayed by friend and foe alike.
+She uses decision theory to help people make better decisions, in law enforcement, counter-terrorism and intelligence contexts.
+Her work emphasises the importance of ‘thinking about thinking’ and she strives to show how decision-makers can use behavioural economics to simplify decision tasks and identify the systematic patterns of behaviour displayed by friend and foe alike.

 "The authors of this book have presented the subject matter of the actual state of behavioral science and the "quirky" decision-making and its implications for terrorism and law-enforcement in a fascinating and stimulating way.
 I highly recommend this book for all readers interested in terrorism and counter terrorism." ─ Friedrich Schneider, Professor of Economics, Johannes Kepler University of Linz, Austria